hpc-unibe-ch/hpc-unibe-ch.github.io/docs/index.md

 publication or poster, we kindly request citing the service in the
 acknowledgements:

-    "Calculations were performed on UBELIX (http://www.id.unibe.ch/hpc), the HPC cluster at the University of Bern."
+    "Calculations were performed on UBELIX (https://www.id.unibe.ch/hpc), the HPC cluster at the University of Bern."

-## Press Kit
-Occasionally we are asked for images like diagrams illustrating the structure of UBELIX or even pictures of machines/storage or the like.
-Often this is due to the need to describe UBELIX within a research proposal.
-To support you with this, we provide a short text about UBELIX and some files to download.
-You can use all of this within your research proposal.

-COMING SOON